roobyyi/Data-Scientist-Practicum-Project/README.md

 Project 9 is about Linear Algebra, Vector, Matrices, and Fundamental in Linear Regression.

 Project 10 is about Gradient Descent and Gradient Boost.

+Project 11 is about Time Series.

+Project 12 is about Natural Language Processing.

+Project 13 is about Computer Vision.